Eric106/pyTorrent/README.md

 # pyTorrent
-Python and linux shell util to download torrents
+Python and linux shell util to download lists of torrents

 ## Setup
 Clone this repo